SanjeevKumar-DEV/Regular-Expression/gist-template.md

 Example Code : ^(https?:\/\/){1}([\da-z-]+)\.([a-z]{3,6})$
 ```

 ##### Matching Examples : Above code enforces three groups of characters in valid URL with below examples using parenthesis followed by quantifiers applied on the whole group.
-The second group enforces domain name part of the URL with code being ([\da-z-]+) having alphanumeric characters and hyphen in that.
-The third part of the
+The second group enforces SLD(Sub level domain) part of the URL with code being ([\da-z-]+) having alphanumeric characters and hyphen in that.
+The third part of the group enforces TLD (top level domain) part of the URL.

 - https://tesla.com
 - http://tesla.com